cgiacomi/sms2droid/README.md

 - Copy the file somewhere simple to find.

-You are now ready to user sms2droid!
+You are now ready to use sms2droid!

 Using